-Business dialogues play a particularly important role in the area of sustainability funds.
+Corporate dialogue plays a particularly important role in the area of sustainable funds.
 The starting point here is frequently relevant current topics such as electric mobility, palm oil, microplastics etc. In these cases, Raiffeisen KAG examines several different companies within a specific sector in a particular field, thus achieving comparability from the point of view of their engagement results.

-In principle, Raiffeisen KAG distinguishes between three different types of business dialogue:
+In principle, Raiffeisen KAG distinguishes between three different types of corporate dialogue:

-a) Direct business dialogue by means of a one-on-one meeting or group meetings - here, the focus is on the company and its specific sustainability performance b) Direct business dialogue within the scope of research covering specific topics or industries - here, the focus is on the topic in question or else industry-specific sustainability factors c) Direct and indirect business dialogue within the scope of a joint engagement process - here, Raiffeisen KAG works together with other sustainability-oriented investors and addresses an area of focus by means of a broad-based approach.
+- Direct corporate dialogue by means of a one-on-one meeting or group meetings here, the focus is on the company and its specific sustainability performance - Direct corporate dialogue within the scope of research covering specific topics or industries here, the focus is on the topic in question or else industry-specific sustainability factors - Direct and indirect corporate dialogue within the scope of a joint engagement process here, Raiffeisen KAG works together with other sustainability-oriented investors and addresses an area of focus by means of a broad-based approach.
 As a rule, these topics are prescribed through the "Principles for Responsible Investments" (PRI) and their initiatives in support of collaborative engagement.
 A company may act either as a "lead investor" or as a "supporting investor".
-"Lead investors" prepare the business dialogue in detail and establish relationships with the company in question, while "supporting investors" participate in these dialogues and in some cases also support the process in terms of its contents.
+"Lead investors" prepare the corporate dialogue in detail and establish relationships with the company in question, while "supporting investors" participate in this dialogue and in some cases also support the process in terms of its contents.